coderefinery/reproducible-research/content/workflow-management.md

 using the `--dag` option, which will output the DAG in `dot` language.

 **Note**: This requires the [Graphviz software](https://www.graphviz.org/), which can be installed by `conda install graphviz`.
-It's not necessary to run this step yourself.

 ```console
 $ snakemake -j 1 --dag | dot -Tpng > dag.png